AndrusAsumets/supershy-client/README.md

 ```

 ```
-# Test that it's all working:
+# Test that it's all working
  -> Open https://ipleak.net
  -> Make sure countries of both IP and DNS match with the region of Digital Ocean your supershy is currently connected to.
 ```